Compliance Watch:

 • Taxicab drivers

-Further information on jobs which are categorised as exempt as well as specific regulations that apply can be found on the official US Department of Labor website.
+Further information on jobs that are categorized as exempt, as well as specific regulations that apply, can be found on the official US Department of Labor website.

 Can salaried employees get overtime pay in Florida?

-Yes, salaried employees can be applicable to receive overtime pay in Florida based on the rules outlined by the federal FLSA.
-If salaried employees do not meet all of the following requirements, they will be categorised as non-exempt and be eligible to receive overtime pay:
+Yes, salaried employees can be eligible to receive overtime pay in Florida based on the rules outlined by the federal FLSA.
+If salaried employees do not meet all of the following requirements, they will be categorized as non-exempt and be eligible to receive overtime pay:

 • Be employed in a professional, administrative, or executive position.